MusicDin/kubitect/docs/examples/single-node-cluster.md

 worker_nodes = []
 ```

-Your master node will now also become a worker node.
+Your master node now also becomes a worker node.

-*Note: If you do not specify worker nodes, all master nodes will also become worker nodes.*
+*Note: If you do not specify worker nodes, all master nodes also become worker nodes.*